Skip to main content

 Now it is time to review the pipeline logs to ensure autotests pass successfully and application produces the expected output:

-1. To find autotests logs, navigate to the PIPELINES section and wait until all pipelines are done:
+1. To find autotests logs, navigate to CI/CD Pipelines -> PipelineRuns and wait until all pipelines are done:

 Pipelines list

-1. Click on autotests-variables-gradle-run-xxxxx, then stage run autotests, and task run autotests in the logs tab.
+2. Click on the autotests-variables-gradle-run-xxxxx PipelineRun, select the run autotests stage and the run autotests task in the logs page.
 You will see your autotests output:

 Autotests logs